unclearParadigm/NetworkDeviceExporter/readme.md

 Pings to devices in such files and export the results.

 This exporter is aimed to be working in Linux/UNIX-oid environments (even though it should work on Windows as well).
-It is written in native Python without any third-party-dependencies, and works with any Python Interpreter >= 3.5.
+It is written in native Python without any third-party-dependencies, and works with any Python Interpreter >= 3.6.

+### Why do I need this?

+Some (but not limited to) example use-cases:
+- Uptime monitoring of Network-Devices
+- Verification that routes to specific host are correctly configured
+- simplistic way of ensuring Network-integrity and stability
+- monitor network-performance in a simple way
+- Alerts on presence detection (e.g. a mobile phone connects to your Wifi)
+- VPN (e.g. Wireguard, OpenVPN) user-behavior analytics

+Feel free to tell me, what you are using it for.

 ### How can I run it?